eez-open/esp32-lvgl-eez-demo/README.md

 ### Build and run the demo.

-1. Clone this project by `https://github.com/goran-mahovlic/esp32-lvgl-eez-demo.git`, this will pull this repo and its submodules.
+1. Clone this project by `git clone --recurse-submodules https://github.com/goran-mahovlic/esp32-lvgl-eez-demo.git`, this will pull this repo and its submodules.

 2. Get into the created `esp32-lvgl-eez-demo` directory.